 11 Best Mystery TV Shows Everyone Should Check Out

-Do you love TV shows with a lot of secrets and mystery that push your buttons?
+Do you love shows with a lot of secrets and mystery that push your buttons?
 Do you like cliffhangers?
 If yes, then you have landed on a perfect place.
 This list is not going to be about series like Twin Peaks or The X-Files.
 Everyone has watched those.
 And if you haven’t, you definitely should, before starting with this list.
 Instead, I’m going to include some underrated and recent mystery TV shows not a lot of people talk about.
 Without any further ado, let’s get started.